scality/Arsenal/CONTRIBUTING.md

 JSHint shall accompany this Coding Style Guidelines in order to help enforce as much as possible of it.

-**As a first note, the rules for this project are heavily relying on [AirBnB's coding style guidelines](http://github.com/airbnb/javascript/blob/master/README.md).**
+**As a first note, the rules for this project rely on [AirBnB's coding style guidelines](http://github.com/airbnb/javascript/blob/master/README.md).**